77063code/aaliya-gallery/README.md

 14. How to show progress bar when images are being uploaded
 15. Work on onblur and onfocus on firefox
 16. The background image is different on test and prod
+17. Hoe to order images being displayed on the main screen
+18. Right now for every new user the imagesAllowed defaults to 5.
+This needs to change to only for onyl artists

 DOMAIN-EMAIL